 There are lots of Jet2 holidays to Majorca from across the UK including Belfast, Edinburgh and Leeds Bradford.
 If you're booking far enough in advance, you may be able to book with a low deposit from as little as £60 per person.
 If you book a package, you'll likely find that your check-in luggage allowance and airport transfers are included in the cost of your holiday too.

-BA Holidays offers breaks to Majorca with breaks starting from as little as £159pp with a special focus on hotels in Palma, rather than some of the island's beach resorts.
+BA Holidays offers beach breaks to Majorca with escapes starting from as little as £199pp with a special focus on hotels in Palma and Playa de Palma, rather than some of the island's other beach resorts.

 Travel Saftety & Advice